 Figure 15.
 Single-metric Anomaly Detection

-Multimetric anomaly detection uses machine learning on more than one metric field.
-In the image below, we are using two metrics over and running ml per l4 app.
+Multimetric and so on, I couldn't find any whichanomaly detection uses machine learning on more than one metric field.
+The image below uses two metrics: over and running ml per L4 app.

 Figure 16.
 Multimetric Anomaly Detection